A Guide to Car Insurance in New York State

 DID YOU KNOW?

-In 2022 the Insurance Information Institute estimates about 11 percent of New York drivers were uninsured.
-Washington DC is estimated to have the highest number of uninsured drivers (25 percent) and Wyoming the lowest (6 percent).3
+In 2023 the Insurance Information Institute estimates about 8.6 percent of New York drivers were uninsured — one of the lowest rates of uninsured drivers in the country.
+Mississippi is estimated to have the highest number of uninsured drivers (28.2 percent) and Maine the lowest (5.7 percent).3

 New York drivers can protect against uninsured or underinsured motorists by choosing to stack their coverage.
 This works by allowing drivers who own more than two vehicles to combine their uninsured/underinsured drivers protection limits, thereby increasing their limit.
 Stacking coverage is possible only in certain states, including New York.